matthieuSolente/email-darkmode/README.md

 }
 ```

+## override macOS/iOS dark mode colors
+>This works on
+- :heavy_check_mark: macOS/iOS
+- :heavy_check_mark: Outlook on Mac

+This code and text comes directly from Brian Thies on [Litmus](https://litmus.com/community/discussions/8160-ios13-dark-mode-inverting-all-colors-in-e-mail-how-to-disable#comment-16241)

 For background colors, use a one color gradient:
->This works on
-- :heavy_check_mark: Apple Mail (iOS)
-- :heavy_check_mark: Apple Mail (macOS)
-- :heavy_check_mark: Gmail app (Android)
-- :heavy_check_mark: Gmail app (iOS)
-- :heavy_check_mark: Outlook for Mac

 ```
 background-image: linear-gradient(#ffffff,#ffffff)
-I think this one was popularized by Annet Forcier on Email Slack but don't find any sources..

 ```
-### Other techniques, To be tested

-For text , use this along with your standard color style:
+For text, use this along with your standard color style:

 ```
--webkit-text-fill-color: #ffffff !important;
+-webkit-text-fill-color: #000000 !important;
 ```

 For borders, include original border style plus...

 ```
 -webkit-border-before: 2px solid #000000 !important; (use for top border)
 -webkit-border-after: 2px solid #000000 !important; (use for bottom border)
 -webkit-border-start: 2px solid #000000 !important; (use for left border)
 -webkit-border-end: 2px solid #000000 !important; (use for right border)
 ```